DaetwylerStephan/multi-scale-image-analysis/docs/Installation.rst

 .. image:: images/open_commandPrompt.png

-And we can change the file path in the script to the location of the downloaded test datasets, e.g. in the script to analyse :ref:`PSF values <PSFanalysis>`.
+Before running the script, we need to indicate where the data to process is saved.
+Please check out the different sections for different scripts.
+For example, in the script to run :ref:`PSF analysis <PSFanalysis>`, modify the parentfolder filepath.

-To run the script, we need to go to the folder with the python function and enter "python PSF_measurements.py".
+To run the script, we need to go to the folder with the python function and enter "python PSF_measurements.py":

 .. code-block:: console